sunpcaudio2note/openemrAudio2Note/readme.md

     tar -xzvf openemrAudio2Note_installer.tar.gz
     ```

 2.  **Finalize Installation:** Open your web browser and navigate to the installer script at `https://<your_openemr_url>/install.php`.
-Follow the instructions provided by this script.
+Follow the on-screen instructions.

-    After a successful installation, you will be prompted to securely delete the `install.php` script.
+3.  **Activate and Configure:**
+    *   In OpenEMR, navigate to `Modules -> Manage Modules` and activate the "Audio2Note" module.
+    *   Go to `Modules -> Audio2Note -> Settings` to enter your license and API keys.

 ## Planned Development

-We are continuously working to expand the module's capabilities.
-Future features include:
 *   A transcript-only function for dictation.

-For more detailed information on our HIPAA compliance policies, please refer to the [HIPAA Documentation](docs/Hipaa%20documentation.md) file.
+## Legal Disclaimer

+This module is a clinical documentation aid.
+By using this module, you agree to the terms and conditions outlined in our [Legal Disclaimer](docs/Legal%20Disclaimer%20for%20Audio2Note%20Module.md).

+## Contributing

+This module is designed to be a robust and seamless bridge between OpenEMR and the Audio2Note service.
+If you are interested in contributing, please reach out via our main project's [Contact Form](https://www.audio2note.org/?page_id=136).